Last Updated: 01/06/2021

 4. What will be the average wait times between requesting a book and receiving it?

-You can use the Bookeye scanner in the main reading room.
+Our reading rooms are closed until further notice.
+Once we resume work in the Perelman Building, you may use the Bookeye scanner in the main reading room.
 Please do not use wipes or clean the equipment.
 Be sure to wash your hands or make sure your hands are dry after sanitizing them to keep the equipment clean and not damage the displays.

 Do not browse or pull items from the Reference stacks.
 These materials are findable in our online catalog so please request reference materials as you would circulating books—they will be available for pick up in the lower level of Perelman along with other requested materials.
 Please reach out to firstname.lastname@example.org if you have another use case for any reference books or want to see a current issue of a journal so we can make sure materials are properly quarantined between uses.
 Serials are no longer on display in the reading room.